 Since we started in 2007, Insurancewith has been about doing more than just insurance.
 Although we are a travel insurance provider that can cover medical conditions for a reasonable price, we’ve always wanted to do that little bit more, too.
-That’s why we contribute £1 from every policy to the charities which help support our customers and their conditions on a day to day basis, and that’s why we’ve chosen to use a medical screening system which doesn’t make commission from your personal medical situation.
+That’s why we contribute £1 from every policy to the charities which help support our customers and their conditions on a day to day basis.
 We work closely with charities to ensure that the Insurancewith experience is the best that it can be, and we’re still learning.
 We have a close relationship with our customers and are always happy to answer queries on our social media pages within a matter of minutes, but it’s ensuring that you have everything you need to go away with peace of mind that’s important.

 In this blog, we’ll revisit some of the people that we have provided travel insurance for over the years, who have since then become friends of Insurancewith, and how providing them with cover for allowed them to see parts of the world they may have otherwise missed out on, or travelled to without insurance.

 Greig is an adventurer, a man approaching life after cancer with such gusto and also one of the most inspiring and humbling people that I’ve ever had the pleasure of meeting.
 Having battled not only cancer twice but also post-traumatic stress disorder (PTSD) after his treatment had finished, Greig wanted to show others who were experiencing the same things that you can still achieve what you want so he decided to travel the world, undertaking some incredible things that he’d always wanted to do.
 Insurancewith were one of the only companies that Greig, despite being two years clear of cancer, could get travel insurance with.